rasools/rasools.github.io/content/event/20230525_adcell_thesis/index.md

 summary: The two-day conference united global experts in CRISPR technology, focusing on its applications in cancer research and regenerative medicine.

-abstract: The annotation of CRISPR-related articles and extraction of key content has traditionally relied on manual efforts.
-Manual annotation is error-prone and timeconsuming.
-This thesis presents an alternative approach using transfer learning and pre-trained models based on the Transformer architecture.
-Specifically, Sentence Transformer models are fine-tuned using a CRISPR-related dataset.
-The dataset contains articles and key sentences, enabling automatic extraction of keyphrases.
-The study explores various modifications to the models and data to enhance performance for this task.
-The results demonstrate the effectiveness of fine-tuning Sentence Transformer models for keyphrase extraction, achieving an Average R-precision of 90.4 %.
-Future research could focus on alternative approaches or further automation to identify entities and relations within key sentences.
-Key sentence extraction is complex due to the varying definitions of key content, content location, and specific use cases.
-However, the potential benefits of time savings and improved workflow efficiency make this approach highly valuable.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2023-05-07T13:00:00Z'